zfjsail/zfjsail.github.io/_pages/about.md

 </div>
 <div class='paper-box-text' markdown="1">

+**LLM Agent for Academic Data**

-Large Language Model Agents make academic applications easier to build and more intelligent.
-We are now focusing on cutting-edge technologies and products on [AI Academic Search](https://aminer.org/), [AI Paper Reading](https://aminer.org/), and [AMiner Deep Research](https://aminer.org/open/research), toward building powerful agents that plan, search, summarize, and reflect effciently and effectively.
+Large Language Model (LLM) Agents are revolutionizing the development of academic applications, making them smarter and more accessible.
+Our current focus is on pioneering technologies and products in areas such as [**AI-driven Academic Search**](https://aminer.org), [**Intelligent Paper Reading**](https://www.aminer.cn/chat/s/explain), and [**AMiner Deep Research**](https://aminer.org/open/research).
+Our goal is to create powerful agents that excel in tasks like planning, searching, summarizing, and reflecting with high levels of efficiency and effectiveness.